alimhn/zenoh-container-demos/throughput-DDStoZenoh-multiple-container/README.md

-# Containerized Zenoh DDS bridge example for CycloneDDS
+# Multiple container DDS to Zenoh throughput test

 This example demonstrates a DDS network and Zenoh DDS bridge in containers.
 Both DDS and Zenoh networks are isolated from the `host` network.
 Zenoh router is exposed at `localhost:7474` and allows local Zenoh apps to read the `ddsperf` application's `DDSPerfRDataKS` topic over the bridge.